Young Turk Revolution

-The revolution began with CUP member Ahmed Niyazi's flight into the Albanian highlands.
-He was soon joined by İsmail Enver and Eyub Sabri.
+The revolution took place in Ottoman Rumeli in the context of the Macedonian Struggle and the increasing instability of the Hamidian regime.
+It began with CUP member Ahmed Niyazi's flight into the Albanian highlands.
+He was soon joined by İsmail Enver, Eyub Sabri, and other Unionist officers.
 They networked with local Albanians and utilized their connections within the Salonica based Third Army to instigate a large revolt.
-Various coordinated assassinations by Unionist Fedai also contributed to Abdul Hamid's capitulation.
-With a Constitutionalist revolt in the Rumelian provinces instigated by the CUP, Abdul Hamid capitulated and announced the restoration of the Constitution, recalled the parliament, and called for elections.
+A string of assassinations by Unionist Fedai also contributed to Abdul Hamid's capitulation.
+Though the constitutional regime established after the revolution eventually succumbed to Unionist dictatorship by 1913, the Ottoman sultanate ceased to be the base of power in Turkey after 1908.

+Immediately after the revolution, Bulgaria declared independence from the Ottoman Empire and Austria-Hungary's annexation of nominal Ottoman territory sparked the Bosnian Crisis.

-After an attempted monarchist counterrevolution known as the 31 March Incident in favor of Abdul Hamid the following year, he was deposed and his brother Mehmed V ascended the throne.
+After an attempted monarchist uprising known as the 31 March incident in favor of Abdul Hamid the following year, he was deposed and his half-brother Mehmed V ascended the throne.